isabellaPhung/UCSC-CSE123-S25/doc/common/decision_table.md

 ### Speaker Assistant {.unlisted .unnumbered}

-An assistant that communitcates when tasks should be done.
+An assistant that communicates when tasks should be done.

 | Criteria         | Score | Weighted Score | Note                                  |
 | ---------------- | ----- | -------------- | ------------------------------------- |